MechFroG88/PyMIFE/README.md

 1. (Adaptive Secure with Random Oracle) DDH based scheme from https://eprint.iacr.org/2017/989.pdf

 ## Note
-- The implementation of these schemes are not fully optimized, recommended to use for research / testing purpose.
+- The implementation of these schemes are not fully optimized and not peer-reviewed, recommended to only use for research / testing purpose.
 - More schemes will be added in the future

 ## Usage